galaxyproject/gxadmin/README.md

-        job-info <id>            : Information about a specific job job-outputs <id>         : Output datasets from a specific job queue                    : Brief overview of currently running jobs queue-detail             : Detailed overview of running and queued jobs recent-jobs <hours>      : Jobs run in the past <hours> (in any state)
+        job-info <id>            : Information about a specific job job-outputs <id>         : Output datasets from a specific job job-history <id>         : Job state history for a specific job queue                    : Brief overview of currently running jobs queue-detail             : Detailed overview of running and queued jobs recent-jobs <hours>      : Jobs run in the past <hours> (in any state)